heygrady/react-redux-notes/redux-sagas-todos.md

 # redux-saga Todos Tutorial
 In this tutorial we're going to implement [redux-saga](http://yelouafi.github.io/redux-saga/) in the same [Todos app from the previous document](./react-redux-starter-kit-todos.md).

-The power of sagas doesn't become aparent until you hook it to an API, which we'll be doing in the next step.
-If we're not going to be using sagas correctly, why should you read this?
-Because setting up redux-saga with react-redux-starter kit isn't obvious and it's good to cover the fundamentals.
+The power of sagas becomes aparent the moment you try to hook redux to an API, which we'll be doing in the next step.
+In this tutorial we won't be writing sagas to fetch data from an API.
 This time around we're going to get sagas integrated into our app so that we can focus on the API portion of it later.
+So, why should you read this?
+Because setting up redux-saga with react-redux-starter-kit isn't obvious and it's important to cover the fundamentals of sagas in depth first.
 If you try to use redux-saga for the first time it can be intimidating because most tutorials jump right into [using redux-saga to interact with an API](https://github.com/yelouafi/redux-saga#usage-example).
 We're going to work up to it slowly.

 If you want to get into redux-saga they have a [great beginner's tutorial](http://yelouafi.github.io/redux-saga/docs/introduction/BeginnerTutorial.html).
 You may also want to read some of their [saga background links](http://yelouafi.github.io/redux-saga/docs/introduction/SagaBackground.html) which cover where the core concepts came from.

 We'll cover it more later but redux-saga makes extensive use of [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 You can read [in depth about generators](http://www.2ality.com/2015/03/es6-generators.html) if you'd like but [the basics](https://davidwalsh.name/es6-generators) become clear quite quickly.

 ### How do generators work?
-Because generators are unfamiliar to most JavaScript developers, much of the documentation above will seem dense and confusing.
+Because generators are unfamiliar to most JavaScript developers, much of the documentation about sagas will seem dense and confusing.
 Don't get discouraged.
 Generators are really easy.

 Test this example out in the online [JavaScript REPL](https://repl.it/CQPk/1)